How to Hire An Attorney

 Whether you’re looking for a lawyer to help you buy a home, start a business or facilitate any other life transition, it’s a good idea to get your finances in order as well.

 One simple move that can help is to open an online bank account with SoFi.
-SoFi Checking and Savings® is a high yield account that allows you to earn competitive interest, spend and save–all in one account.
+With a SoFi Checking and Savings account, you can earn a competitive annual percentage yield (APY), spend and save, all in one account.

-Another perk: SoFi Checking and Savings doesn’t have any account fees, monthly fees, or many other common fees.
+Another perk: SoFi Checking and Savings doesn’t have any account fees to nibble away at your hard-earned money.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.